herobrineice12/hpg-password-generator/README.md

 - Option for choosing how many keys you want to use for the password.
 - Random hash generation with a message key and prime number generator.
 - Persistent configurations.
-- Language options (English, Portuguese).
+- Language options (English, Portuguese, Russian).
 - Different decoding base options (Base 85, 64, 64-URL, 16).
 - Option to hide your inputs with safe mode.
 - Capability of limiting the length of your password.